Twyla Sketchley, B.C.S., Attorney

 Stormy Sketchley, Head Purr-a-Legal

 Marisa has been with The Sketchley Law Firm since July of 2018.
 Marisa handles much of the firm’s Guardianship and Medicaid cases.
 She is an honor’s graduate of Tallahassee Community College with an Associate’s Degree in Paralegal Studies and Intro to Legal.
-She is currently getting her Bachelor’s Degree from St. Leo University in Criminal Justice.
+She is currently working towards her Bachelor’s Degree from St. Leo University in Criminal Justice.
+Marisa is a Florida Registered Paralegal.
 She is a mother of three and is active in the community.
 She has been active in the senior community for nearly ten years, by providing in home health care, and volunteering with the Alzheimer’s Project.
+Marisa is a member of the NALA Paralegal Association and the Tallahassee Network of Young Professionals.
 Marisa enjoys spending time with her children, crafting, and traveling.